cse110-sp26-group09/cse110-sp26-group09/admin/misc/rules.md

 To make meetings productive, we agree to:

-- Arrive on time whenever possible
+- Attend team meetings consistently and arrive on time whenever possible
 - Come prepared with updates, questions, or completed work
 - Stay engaged and respectful during discussions
 - Keep meetings focused on agenda items and project needs